AntonWelliver/socket-school-project/README.md

 - A working chat where you can type a command "/" to perform operations which integrates with third party systems.
 - You can choose a nickname
-- It's visible to others when someone writes
+- It's visible to others when someone connects or disconnects
-- It's possible to join password protected rooms
+- It's visible to others who sent the message
+- It's possible to include commands to show emojis and other characters (available commands displayed in tooltip on the message field)